John L. Martin: Political career

-Martin was a member of the Maine House of Representatives from 1964 through 1994, serving as Minority Floor Leader from 1971 through 1974.
+Martin was a member of the Maine House of Representatives from 1964 through 1996, serving as Minority Floor Leader from 1971 through 1974.
 Following that he was elected Speaker of the House from 1975 through 1994.
 In 1992, one of his aides was convicted in a ballot tampering scandal involving two close House races.
 It is believed that, combined with his length of service, contributed to Maine voters approving legislative term limits in 1993.
 In criticizing term limits in 2014, Governor Paul LePage cited Martin as an example of how experienced legislators would benefit the State as opposed to inexperienced legislators with "firm agendas".

 From 2000 through 2008, Martin represented the 35th district in the Maine Senate.
 During that time he also served as Assistant Majority Leader.

 In 2008, Martin was again elected to the House.
 He was defeated for re-election in 2012 by Republican Michael Nadeau.
 Martin stated it was due to money and negative campaigning, stating that "If you throw enough mud around, some of it’s going to stick."
 Financial problems, including failing to pay back loans from two government agencies for his Tamarack Inn, as well as a bankruptcy, may also have played a role in his defeat.
 He did not rule out running in the future, and said he would remain involved in politics.

 Martin filed to enter the 2014 race for his old seat, which was re-numbered District 151.
 State records erroneously listed him as a Republican despite his still being a Democrat.
 Maine Secretary of State Matthew Dunlap stated the error would be corrected.
-Martin defeated Nadeau in the November 4, 2014 election.
+Martin defeated Nadeau in the November 4, 2014 election, and would serve until term-limited in 2022.

+In 2024, at the age of 82, Martin declared a run for his old house seat.
+He would be defeated in a landslide by Republican Lucien Daigle, as the rural, border areas of Aroostook County that were once heavily Democratic have swung to the Republican Party.